Sherin-Hamid/Data-Scientist-Udacity/Project 2 - Disaster Response Pipeline/README.md

 ### 3. Flask Web App
 A web app where an emergency worker can input a new message and get classification results in several categories.
 The web app also displays visualizations of the data.

+## Run Instructions:
+1. Run the following commands in the project's root directory to set up the database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run the Flask Web app
+        1. Open a new terminal window.
+You should already be in the main project folder, but if not, then use                terminal commands to navigate inside the folder with the run.py file.
+        2. Type in the command line: python run.py
+           The web app should now be running if there were no errors.
+        4. Now, open another Terminal Window.
+        5. Type: env|grep WORK
+        6. In a new web browser window, type in the following: https://SPACEID-3001.SPACEDOMAIN You should be able to see the web app.
+The number 3001 represents the port where your web app will show            up.
+Make sure that the 3001 is part of the web address you type in.